-- Hao, MingJie and Macdonald, Angus S. and Tapadar, Pradip and Thomas, R. Guy (2017).
+- Hao, MingJie and Macdonald, Angus S. and Tapadar, Pradip and Thomas, R. Guy (2018).
 Insurance loss coverage and social welfare.
-Submitted.
+Scandinavian Actuarial Journal.

-Abstract: Restrictions on insurance risk classification may induce adverse selection, which is usually perceived to reduce efficiency.
-We suggest a counter-argument to this perception in circumstances where modest adverse selection leads to an increase in `loss coverage’, defined as expected losses compensated by insurance for the whole population.
-This happens if the shift in coverage towards higher risks more than outweighs the fall in numbers insured.
-We also reconcile `loss coverage’ and a utilitarian concept of social welfare.
+Abstract: Restrictions on insurance risk classification may induce adverse selection, which is usually perceived as a bad outcome, both for insurers and for society.
+However, a social benefit of modest adverse selection is that it can lead to an increase in `loss coverage’, defined as expected losses compensated by insurance for the whole population.
+We reconcile the concept of loss coverage to a utilitarian concept of social welfare commonly found in economic literature on risk classification.
 For iso-elastic insurance demand, ranking risk classification schemes by (observable) loss coverage always gives the same ordering as ranking by (unobservable) social welfare.

-- Hao, MingJie and Macdonald, Angus S. and Tapadar, Pradip and Thomas, R. Guy (2017).
+- Hao, MingJie and Macdonald, Angus S. and Tapadar, Pradip and Thomas, R. Guy (2018).
 Insurance loss coverage and demand elasticities.
-Insurance: Mathematic and Economics.
+Insurance: Mathematics and Economics, 79. pp. 15-25.

 Abstract: Restrictions on insurance risk classification may induce adverse selection, which is usually perceived as a bad outcome.
 We suggest a counter-argument to this perception in circumstances where modest levels of adverse selection lead to an increase in `loss coverage’, defined as expected losses compensated by insurance for the whole population.
 This happens if the shift in coverage towards higher risks under adverse selection more than offsets the fall in number of individuals insured.
 The possibility of this outcome depends on insurance demand elasticities for higher and lower risks.
 We state elasticity conditions which ensure that for any downward-sloping insurance demand functions, loss coverage when all risks are pooled at a common price is higher than under fully risk-differentiated prices.
 Empirical evidence suggests that these conditions may be realistic for some insurance markets.